tzhg/my-budget/README.md

 to help me record, evaluate, and plan my expenses and investment decisions.
 However, I hope that it may be helpful or inspiring to others.

+# How to use

+1. Create directory and add your data (see `src/data-simulated` for an example).
+2. Change `data-dir` variable in `src/build-data.py` to point to your data directory.
+2. Run `src/build-data.py` to build `src/data.json`.
+3. Run `npm run build` to build static website in `dist` directory.

+# Dependencies

+* **Python libraries**: Pandas, NumPy.
+* **npm modules**: webpack, webpack-cli, webpack-dev-server, css-loader, style-loader

-## Details
+## Input data

 ### Recording cash

 1. Cash refers to physical cash and demand deposit accounts denominated in the local currency.

-2. Each row in `data/cash-input.txt` represents a cash snapshot, which is a record of the amount cash held at a specific point in time.
+2. Each row in `cash-input.csv` represents a cash snapshot, which is a record of the amount cash held at a specific point in time.

 3. It is necessary to take a snapshot on the first day to record the initial amount of cash.
    No further snapshot are required, as future cash is calculated automatically using cash flow data.